codeadamca/brickpi-power-functions/README.md

 # Dexter BrickPi and Power Functions

-A Python snippet utilizing Power Functions Motors and LIghts, the EV3 Touch sensor, the Dexter PrickPi and [BrickPi3](https://github.com/DexterInd/BrickPi3).
+A Python snippet utilizing Power Functions Motors and Lights, the EV3 Touch sensor, the Dexter BrickPi and [BrickPi3](https://github.com/DexterInd/BrickPi3).
 [BrickPi3](https://github.com/DexterInd/BrickPi3) is the Dexter recommended method of using the BrickPi with Python.

 This example turns on the Power Functions lights and motors when the touch sensor is pushed.